-As part of Governor Cuomo’s transformative plan to improve the state’s economic development model, a NYS Consolidated Funding Application (CFA) has been created that will streamline and expedite the grant application process.
+As part of New York State's transformative plan to improve the economic development model, a NYS Consolidated Funding Application (CFA) has been created that will streamline and expedite the grant application process.

 SUNY Oswego President Deborah Stanley Name New CNY REDC Co-Chair